 Learn more about the three Monument areas we are working to protect:

-The Campaign for the California Desert today praised the U.S. Senate for passing a measure that would safeguard nearly 500,000 acres of public land in southeastern California, and urged the House of Representatives to act quickly to pass the bill.
-The California...read more
+The Campaign for the California Desert today thanked Congress and the President for safeguarding nearly 500,000 acres of public land in southeastern California, protecting sensitive water resources, fragile wildlife habitat, recreation, and historic trails that drive...read more